smastrom/vue-use-fixed-header/README.md

 </style>
 ```

-:warning: There's only **one rule** to respect: Do not apply any _visibility_ or _transition-related_ property since it's handled for you.
+:warning: There's only **one rule** to respect: Do not apply any _visibility_ or _transition-related_ property since they're handled internally for you.

 > See [below](#customization) how to customize transitions.